This is the third in a series of four blog posts focused on marketing strategies and tips as companies set plans for the new year.

 Content marketing is a way to appeal to your audience and showcase your brand’s values and personality.
 Customers enjoy it because it gives them the chance to learn and engage at their pace; it’s a way to humanize our brands.

 Sound like something you’re interested in incorporating into your brand’s strategy for growth this year?
 Here are my starter tips:

 Sales professionals who were used to in-person meetings, client lunches and customer happy hours had to pivot significantly in 2020.
 They found new ways to connect with customers through digital channels, content and outreach.
 Sales teams that did this well embraced using social media channels, personal emails and hundreds of Zoom meetings, webinars and video content to meet their prospects ‘in person’.

-Your sales team and marketing team should work hand-in-hand this year to create memorable content experiences.
 While most of us hurried through changes and new ways to reach our customers in the ever-changing year of 2020, it’s likely we did so without strong documentation or conversations with all of our team members.

 Schedule regular meetings between sales and marketing; review what worked, what didn’t work.
 Ask your sales team to bring what they know about the customers to the table and have your marketing team be prepared to listen.
 Likewise, task your marketing team with demonstrating where business is coming from and where conversations are happening online; marry the two to develop a strong content game together.
 As they say, teamwork makes the dream work.

 By now, a change in plans won’t surprise many of us.
 Setting your marketing strategies up in a way that can account for change will set you apart from your competitors.
 If you have not done so already, map out the following: